point-c/integration/README.md

 # Integration Tests

-These tests build a proper stack of the point-c software and verify that it runs correctly.
+These tests build a Docker stack using Caddy and the [`point-c`](https://github.com/point-c/caddy) module to verify that it runs correctly.

 ## Tests